kevindano/kevindano.github.io/_pages/research.md

 # <center> Work In Progress  </center>
 - - -

-**Relaxing Strict Exogeneity in Nonlinear Panel Data Models** (with Stéphane Bonhomme and Bryan S. Graham)
+**Moment Restrictions in Nonlinear Panel Data Models with Feedback** (with Stéphane Bonhomme and Bryan S. Graham)

 **Identification and Estimation of Random Effects Linear Social Interaction Models with Endogenous Peer Selection**